-If you’re struggling to find room on the table, combine two favorites into one with this mashed sweet potato purée!
+If you’re struggling to find room on the table, combine two favorites into one with mashed sweet potato purée.

-Give your mashed potato an extra punch of flavor with roasted garlic.
-After all, what’s a little garlic breath among friends?
+Give your mashed potatoes an extra punch of flavor with roasted garlic.

 Add a touch of warmth and spice to your roasted sweet potatoes.
 Sweet potatoes roast beautifully on a low and slow heat that breaks down the starch, turning it into sugars for an extra-delicious sweet potato.

 Roast small potatoes like fingerlings on a bed of salt for perfectly cooked spuds that are crispy on the outside and wonderfully tender on the inside.